 Task 1: Create a schema for library data that presents data that can be used at a local level

 Make it useful

 National stats are simple for reasons.
-One of these is to make the data more manageable.
+One reason is to make the data more manageable.
 Easier to compile and publish on paper, or a simple spreadsheet.
 Having borrowing data per library may be OK for a single service, but at a national level?
 Excel would explode!

 Except it wouldn’t, not any more.
 Computers are powerful and Excel will be fine.
 The more detail the better.
 Even monthly data isn’t enough.
-What does that tell us about how Monday compares to Friday?
-Nothing.
+That tells us nothing about how Monday compares to Friday.